rstudio/education.rstudio.com/README.md

 ## Structure

-The source of the website is a collection of `.md` and `.Rmd` files stored in [`content/`](content/), which are rendered for the site with [blogdown](https://bookdown.org/yihui/blogdown).
+The source of the website is a collection of `.md`, `.Rmd`, and `.Rmarkdown` files stored in [`content/`](content/), which are rendered for the site with [blogdown](https://bookdown.org/yihui/blogdown).

-* `content/*.md`: these files generate the top-level pages on the site: packages, learn, help, and contribute.
+* `content/learn`: these files generate the [learn](https://education.rstudio.com/learn/) section of the site.
+The file `_index.md` governs the landing page for that section.
+The subfolders populate the subpages: [beginner](https://education.rstudio.com/learn/beginner), [intermediate](https://education.rstudio.com/learn/intermediate), and [expert](https://education.rstudio.com/learn/expert/).
+The main text for each of those subpages is located in the file named `index.Rmd`.
+If you update any text in these `.Rmd` files, it is important to run `blogdown::serve_site()` before committing your changes so that the corresponding `index.html` file gets updated.

+* `content/teach`: these files generate the [teach](https://education.rstudio.com/teach/) section of the site.
+The file `_index.md` governs the landing page for that section.
+The subfolders populate the subpages: [how-to-teach](https://education.rstudio.com/teach/how-to-teach), [materials](https://education.rstudio.com/teach/materials), and [tools](https://education.rstudio.com/teach/tools).
+The main text for each of those subpages is located in the file named `index.Rmd`.
+If you update any text in these `.Rmd` files, it is important to run `blogdown::serve_site()` before committing your changes so that the corresponding `index.html` file gets updated.

-* `content/articles/`: these files are for articles and blog posts.
-New blog entries should be given name `year-month-slug.md`.
-Unfortunately this data isn't actually used when generating the output file: you'll need to set up the yaml metadata.
-More on that below.
-Posts should be written as either `.Rmarkdown`, or `.md` files (in the event that you do not have any code in your post)
+* `content/blog/`: these files are for blog posts.
+Posts should be written as either `.Rmarkdown`, or `.md` files (in the event that you do not have any code in your post).
+This will be done automatically for you when you use the __"New Post" blogdown add in__; pick the "blog" archetype from the drop-down menu.

     + For `*.md` posts, no `*.html` file should be committed.
 If you generate one locally during development, delete it once it's no longer useful to you.
 Keep it out of this repo.

-    + For `*.Rmarkdown` posts, you should render the `.md` yourself before submitting the post using `blogdown::serve_site()`.
+    + For `*.Rmarkdown` posts, you should render the `.md` yourself before submitting the post using `blogdown::serve_site()`; no `*.html` file should be committed here either.
 This also provides a way for you to check that the post is rendering on the site the way you intended (see recommended workflow below).

     + If your post includes emoji, use the `.Rmarkdown` format, and incorporate emoji using the [emo](https://github.com/hadley/emo) package.

-* `data/events.yaml`: this yaml file contains information about upcoming events.
-The site automatically filters out events that have happened, sorts by date, and then shows at most two events.
+* `content/events`: these files are for events.
+These end up in the table of [upcoming](https://education.rstudio.com/events/) or [past events](https://education.rstudio.com/events/archive/).
+The two events that are closest in time to the last site update will appear in sticky notes in the sidebar of various pages on the site.
+Don't worry about removing old events- these are nice to have for us so please leave as is.
+If you want to add an event, use the __"New Post" blogdown add in__; change the subdirectory to "events" and pick the "events" archetype from the drop-down menu.
+You must set a  `publishDate` in the YAML, and I recommend to use the current date you are adding the event, as Hugo by default filters out any content with a `date` YAML key in the future.

+* `content/author`: these files are for individual team member bios.
+Each team member has their own folder- the name of the file is very important so please don't change without talking to the team first.
+If you want to edit your bio, edit the `_index.md` file in your folder.
+Again, the name of the file is very important here (do not change it to `index.md` for example!).
+No `*.html` file should be committed here.

 ## Previewing changes